OsomePteLtd/actions/packages/get-deployment-stages/README.md

 # :package: `get-deployment-stages`

-This actions supports three different types of webhook events: `pull_request`, `push`, and `workflow_dispatch` and returns context-aware list of environments to which a ref should be deployed to.
+This actions supports four different types of webhook events: `pull_request`, `push`, `repository_dispatch`, and `workflow_dispatch` and returns context-aware list of environments to which a ref should be deployed to.

 ## Usage